 - Trauma Counseling Program (TCP) – Provides longer-term individual, group and family therapy for children their non-offending caregivers who have experienced a trauma.

 - Kids and Teens in Court (KTIC) – A 3 week psychoeducational program that empowers child victims and witnesses (and their non-offending caregivers) by increasing their understanding of the court process and teaching coping skills.

-The Chadwick Center offers accredited Professional Education to those involved in fields of prevention, investigation, diagnosis, treatment, and prosecution of child abuse and family violence.
-Since its beginning in 1976, the Chadwick Center has trained more than 150,000 professionals from all fifty states and over forty countries.
+- Professional Education Services (PES) – The Chadwick Center offers accredited Professional Education to those involved in the child abuse and trauma field.
+Since beginning in 1976, the Chadwick Center has trained more than 150,000 professionals from all fifty states and over forty countries.